 What am I worth?

 Get the business broker to determine a ballpark valuation of your business before you sign instructions.
 This is key.
 If your price is too high, or unrealistic, buyers will simply not be interested.
 Question why the broker has valued the business the way they have.
-Do you agree?
+Do you agree without bias?
 Can you see a buyer saying "yes, that makes sense let's find out more"?

 A common and seductive sales pitch is to be told that there are buyers, especially large corporates, who, via massive economies of scale, will happily pay 10x, 15x, even 20x earnings to you.
-More than British Airways?
+More than British Airways or other stock listed company?

 There is a natural inclination to be sympathetic and to want to hear that your life's work is worth far more than you could ever of imagined.
-This is akin to the Emperor's New Clothes and should be scrutinised closely and justified with hard facts and good old-fashioned common-sense.
+This is akin to Hans Christian Andersen's Emperor's New Clothes (pictured) and should be scrutinised closely and justified with hard facts and good old-fashioned common-sense.

-Another familiar line we often hear is that most brokers or accountants use only “conventional” or “traditional” valuation techniques.
+Another familiar line often heard is that most brokers or accountants use only “conventional” or “traditional” valuation techniques.
 What does this even mean?

 Remember, if it sounds too good to be true, it probably is.
 Ask what the valuation is based on?
 Have they overvalued your business in order to gain the instruction?
 Don't be afraid to, in fact, do, get a second or third opinion.